huzaifa250/NESCO/README.md

 A comprehensive management system for a coffee shop using Odoo, focusing on three main modules: Website, Sales, and Inventory.
-The coffee shop aims to provide a seamless online experience for customers to browse the menu, place orders and searh for specific product.
+The coffee shop aims to provide a seamless online experience for customers to browse the menu, place orders(create new), update and searh for specific product.
 An integrated system to enhance both customer engagement and operational efficiency.
 **Key Features:**
 * 1. **Website Module:**